spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 - debug

 ## TLS Certificate Checking
-If the matrix Homeserver does not provide a valid TLS certificate, UVS will fail with the following error message:
+If the Matrix Homeserver does not provide a valid TLS certificate, UVS will fail with the following error message:

 > message: 'No response received: [object Object]',